sah4ez/gosvm/README.md

 drwxr-xr-x   2 sah4ez  sah4ez    64B 27 feb 21:45 processor
 drwxr-xr-x   2 sah4ez  sah4ez    64B 27 feb 21:45 scheduler
 ```
-We have the structure projects:
+We have the project structure:

-- events - package implement event for send between sevices or server-client
+- events - event implement package for send between sevices or server-client
 - logger-warp - wrapper for logger implement own format/logic
 - mongo - wrapper for MongoDB driver
-- models - structure of models for persist document to MongoDB
+- models -  data model for persist document to MongoDB
-- processor - simple service which process input events and store to MongoDB
+- processor - simple service which process input events and persist to MongoDB
-- schdeudler - execute deferred events
+- schdeudler - to execute deferred events

-And we can simple describe all structre in `svm.tolm` and management version and update for all services.
+And we can simple describe all structure in `svm.tolm` and version manage or update it for all services.
 Examlpe:

 ```toml
 Title = "exmaple-project"